Are you a team player? Resilient, compassionate and courageous? You might have the qualities we're looking for to strengthen our crew.

-You don’t need prior fire and rescue experience.
-But you do need to be a team player, be adaptable and have the ability to learn new skills and knowledge and apply these in time-critical and stressful environments.
+You don’t need prior experience in fire and rescue to become a firefighter.
+What you do need to be is an adaptable team player who is ready to learn new skills and apply them in stressful, time-critical environments.

 Selection is a multi-stage process.
-You’ll undergo a number of behavioural, cognitive and physical assessments that align to the requirements of firefighting and DFES Core Values.
+You’ll undergo several behavioural, cognitive and physical assessments that align with the requirements of firefighting and DFES’ Core Values.

 It is important that you attach the following four (4) documents to your application:

-The cognitive assessment is designed to assess your suitability to undertake the academic content of the trainee firefighter school and may be comprised of a number of elements.
+The cognitive assessment is designed to assess your suitability to undertake the academic content of the trainee firefighter school and may consist of several elements.
 The most common areas of the cognitive assessments include verbal reasoning, numerical reasoning, error checking, spatial awareness, mechanical reasoning and diagrammatic reasoning.

 The personality assessment is used to ascertain your suitability to the role of a firefighter based on your personal traits and preferences, by exploring several different behavioural dimensions.
 The personality assessments are designed to assess your suitability against the competencies outlined in the firefighter success profile and your ability to deal with the subsequent demands of the job.